VincentOracle/Portfolio_Vincent/readme.txt

 -----------------------
 # README
 -----------------------
-Vincent portfolio is a one page bootstrap 3 based resume/portfolio template.
+Vincent portfolio is a one page bootstrap 3 based resume/portfolio website.

 Website Info: